kkelchte/imitation-learning-codebase/README.md

 # imitation-learning-codebase overview
-integrated code base for future imitation learning projects
+integrated code base for imitation learning projects

+Installation with ROS environment is defined in /rosenvironment by a singularity definition file installing all dependencies.
+For only using the pytorch AI code, installing in the virtualenvironment defined in /virtualenvironment should be enough.
+The Makefile are better used as references rather than blindly using it with make as sourcing or activitating environments are not conveniently done in a make command.

 ### /rosenvironment
-Directory contains the definition file of the singularity container as well as the build instructions in the make file, assuming a build on a macbook.
+Directory contains the definition file of the singularity container as well as the build instructions in the make file.

 ### /virtualenvironment
 Directory contains python virtual environment which requires to be sourced to run python scripts.